sendgrid/docs/source/User_Guide/Transactional_Templates/Using_handlebars.md

 This is an [example template that lets you have content in multiple languages](https://github.com/sendgrid/email-templates/tree/master/dynamic-templates/different-languages).

-This reciept template is using this helper:
+This receipt template is using this helper:

 - [Conditional statements](#-Conditional-statements) - `if/else`